kmyid/dgroc/README.rst

 ``copr`` The optional name of the copr repository to build the package within.
 When not set, the project name (from `[]`) is used.

+``archive_cmd`` Alternative command to generate source archive.
+This command needs to print the name of the generated archive to stdout.

 ..
 Note:: The spec file should be fully functionnal as all ``dgroc`` will do is
           update the ``Source0``, ``Release`` and add an entry in the ``Changelog``.